 This code is used to add the numbers from 1 to 10.
 The result is then stored in the variable numbcount.
-Now this looks pretty easy and simple right.
+Now this looks pretty easy and simple right now.
 But now suppose instead of the first ten number you want to add numbers 1 to 1000, now are you going to write all the numbers and then add them?
-Of course you can but that would become tedious right.
-So what do we do?
-It’s easy actually we use the handy programming tool called "Loop".
+Of course you can, but that would become tedious.
+You use the handy programming tool called "Loop".

 Loop as the names sound is something that goes on and on until you tell it to stop (this is called a "condition").
 You set a starting number for your loop, an end condition, and a way to get from the starting number to the end condition.
-In VBA, there are four types of loop to choose from: For loops, For Each loop, Do Loops, and While loops.
-We will focus on the DO WHILE loop for now.
+In VBA, there are four types of loops to choose from: For loops, For Each loop, Do Loops, while wend loop and While loops.
+You will focus on the DO WHILE loop for now.

 First let’s look at the syntax of the DO WHILE LOOP: